daacdev/styled-fleet/README.md

 ### `createTheme`

-Function that allows you to create a theme.
+Function that allows you to create a `theme`.
 |Parameters|Type|Description|
 |----------|----|-----------|
 |theme (required)|[DefaultTheme](#DefaultTheme)|Theming context object|